-The need to clean them therefore arises.
-Many owners of mountain bike gloves wonder about the proper way to clean them thoroughly.
+You need to clean gloves regularly therefore those problems arise.
+Many mountain bikers don't know how to wash their mountain bike gloves the proper way to clean them thoroughly.

-Remember, you sweat a lot in them, use them to touch dirty surfaces, and sometimes even wipe your brows with them.
+Remember while biking, you sweat a lot, need to touch dirty surfaces, and sometimes even wipe your brows with gloves.

-It is therefore important to know the proper method to clean and dry your mountain bike gloves to ensure comfort and hygiene while using them.
+This will ensure your comfort and hygiene even after using them long time.
 Moreover, your nose will be so thankful for the fresh smell.

 Cleaning Leather Gloves